-The now-Montreal based, once-Toronto-based samplegazer Doldrums (aka Airick Woodhead) has a new album on the horizon called Lesser Evil, and the shit I’m hearing from it sounds pretty cum-your-pants-tastic.
-I’m like not even brown-nosing, this shit really is fucking killer; there’s a reason Pitchfork is pissing itself to write about him.
+The now-Montreal based, once-Toronto-based samplegazer Doldrums (aka Airick Woodhead) has a new album on the horizon called Lesser Evil, and the stuff I’m hearing from it sounds pretty great.

-The song we’ve all got to analyze today is “Anomaly”, a word that most people (myself included) probably learned after watching The Matrix Reloaded and pulling out a dictionary to find out what the fuck the Architect said to Neo in the scene where they have their conversation.
-Anyways, the song actually (to my great delight) finds Woodhead moving more towards the ‘gaze’ than the ‘sample’ – everything here swoons and moans – it’s pretty beautiful and sexy stuff.
+The song we’ve all got to analyze today is “Anomaly”, a word that most people (myself included) probably learned after watching The Matrix Reloaded and pulling out a dictionary to find out what the Architect said to Neo in the scene where they have their conversation.
+Anyways, the song actually (to my great delight) finds Woodhead moving more towards the ‘gaze’ than the ‘sample’ – everything here swoons and moans – it’s pretty beautiful.
 And Woodhead weaves a great vocal melody on top of the shifting, swirling whole.
-Interesting – are we to expect an album more in this vane than the more manic, sometimes Bollywood-inspired sounds of his past work?
+Interesting – are we to expect an album more in this vein than the more manic, Bollywood-inspired sounds of his past work?

-Toronto is like the fucking bag with no bottom of great bands.
-This week I got hit by these guys Miss Elizabeth who dabble in a strange brew of shoegaze/electro/pop shit.
+Toronto is like the bag with no bottom of great bands.
+This week I got hit by these guys Miss Elizabeth who dabble in a strange brew of shoegaze/electro/pop.
 And so they’ve earned this post on this page.

-Manchester art-prog-pop band that just released a fucking awesome album (streaming on Hype Machine as of this writing).
+Manchester art-prog-pop band that just released an awesome album (streaming on Hype Machine as of this writing).
 So yeah.
 Dutch Uncles.
-Sweet shit.
+Sweet stuff.